Urinary Tract Infections (UTI) in Female Geriatric Patients

 - Lutay N, Ambite I, Grönberg Hernandez J, et al. Bacterial control of host gene expression through RNA polymerase II.
 J Clin Invest.
 2013;123(6):2366-2379.

 - Bhatia NN, Bergman A, Karram MM.
 Effects of estrogen on urethral function in women with urinary incontinence.
 Am J Obstet Gynecol.
 1989;160(1):176-181.

 - de Llano DG, Arroyo A, Cardenas N, et al. Strain-specific inhibition of the adherence of uropathogenic bacteria to bladder cells by probiotic Lactobacillus spp.
 Pathog Dis.
 2017 Jun 1;75(4).

 - Shim YH, Lee SJ, Lee JW.
 Antimicrobial activity of lactobacillus strains against uropathogens.
 Pediatr Int.
 2016;58(10):1009-1013.

 Jennifer Nevels, NMD, graduated from Southwest College of Naturopathic Medicine (SCNM) in 2003 after receiving her Bachelors of Science in Psychology at the University of Arizona.
-Following completion of her doctorate, Dr Nevels did a year-long residency specializing in women’s health.
+Following completion of her degree, Dr Nevels did a year-long residency specializing in women’s health.
 She became a faculty member at SCNM and acted as Interim Chair of the Women’s Department, where she taught gynecology and was a supervising physician at the school’s medical clinic.
 Dr Nevels is a co-owner of East Valley Naturopathic Doctors in Mesa, AZ, where she currently treats patients.